OOPSpam/blog/_posts/2024-06-25-wpforms-notification-issue.md

 - Spam can lead to a higher bounce rate and more spam complaints for your Postmark account, potentially resulting in account suspension.
 - Your domain's reputation can be damaged, making it difficult for your emails to reach recipients' inboxes, regardless of the email delivery service you use.

-While many form builders come with built-in spam protection such as reCAPTCHA, hCAPTCHA, Turnstile, we will use OOPSpam Spam Protection for WordPress to view all form submission logs, including those that were filtered out as spam.
+While [WPForms comes with built-in spam protection](https://www.oopspam.com/blog/spam-protection-for-wpforms) such as reCAPTCHA, hCAPTCHA, Turnstile, we will use [OOPSpam Spam Protection for WordPress](https://wordpress.org/plugins/oopspam-anti-spam/) to view all form submission logs, including those that were filtered out as spam.
 The plugin captures these logs immediately after a visitor submits a form, before any emails are sent.
 This provides you with a comprehensive record of all submissions, helping you understand which ones didn't trigger an email notification and why.

 ![OOPSpam WordPress Plugin Logs](/blog/assets/posts/wpforms-email-notification/form-entries.png "OOPSpam WordPress Plugin Logs")